 - Continue in this way, alternating the sardine roll and a bay leaf, in a line.

-- Add a little olive oil on the sardine rolls and the orange juice, sprinkle with breadcrumbs and place in a preheat oven for about 20 minutes at 180°C (356°F).
+- Add a little olive oil to the sardine rolls and the orange juice, sprinkle with breadcrumbs and place in a preheated oven for about 20 minutes at 180°C (356°F).